antireaction/queerrights-en/docs/transrights/transition.md

 Those studies that do have a long-enough follow-up period all have too many losses.
 Loss at follow-up should be counted as equivalent to a bad outcome, i.e. regret or a worsening of gender dysphoria, because that is supposedly the most likely reason for patients to drop out.

+The studies that have a long-enough follow-up period without many losses have the worst conclusions regarding the effectiveness of medical transition.

 There are several counter-points to be made:
 1. Whether or not there is a honeymoon after medical transition as there is with other procedures, and if so, how long it lasts, is not well-established.
 2. Loss at follow-up is unlikely to automatically translate to regret or a bad outcome of medical transition like it does with other procedures.
-3. There are studies that have both a long enough follow-up period and have a low (genuine) loss at follow-up.
+3. There are studies that have both a long enough follow-up period and have a low (genuine) loss at follow-up, still showing that medical transition alleviates physical gender dysphoria.
+4. The few studies with mixed results that there are are not generally of higher quality than those with positive results. (for elaboration see "Counter-studies that aren't actually counters" further down and the PDF breaking down Cornell University's literature review from earlier)

 ---

-**1. The honeymoon theroy**
+#### The honeymoon theroy

 The concept is somewhat recognized in literature, such as in [De Cuypere et al. (2006)](https://doi.org/10.1016/j.sexol.2006.04.002) (a honeymoon period of 1 year mentioned).